mpontoc/capybara_cucumber/README.md

 Case you wanna to generate a report in other folder so you may write that

-cucumber --formart html -o folder/report.html
+cucumber --format html -o folder/report.html
+#Ubuntu

+cucumber --format html --out folder/report.html
+#windows

 :) see ya bye bye